tea2code/fantasy-rts/documentation/plugins/VanillaAction.md

 ### Action

 The action interface must be implemented by any class which wants to use the action manager for its execution.
-All action methods are executed by the action manager.
+All action methods are executed by the action manager or action handler and shouldn't be called manually.
 The method `stop()` is most likely called if another action wants to be executed because there can only be one at a time.
 The methods `execute()` and `stop()` are called every frame until they return `Finished` or `Cancel`.

 ### Action Handler

-The action manager is implemented as a tickable module.
+The action handler is implemented as a tickable module.
 It will execute the currently running action every frame until finished.

 Load using `frts/ActionHandler` in the `updateModules` section of the load file.